 Unlike other casual titles, which are only now adding friend-based features, Counterstrike has always been based around team play and built to enforce it.
 The guns in Counterstrike have recoil that makes it difficult to kill multiple opponents at once.
 Two players on a team, with good communication, peeking out from cover to both kill a single opponent heavily favours the two, regardless of how talented the single player is.
 There are few heros in Counterstrike who can single-handedly carry a team to success on their own.
 Counterstrike is a team based game and the synergy that comes from a good team is incredibly rewarding.
 It moves away from solely mechanical skills and quick reactions (that most 12 year olds excel at) and toward team based play (that most adults excel at).

 Valve don’t really deserve all the credit for this novel game.
-Counterstrike is ten years old and people have been taking their PCs to “gaming parties” and playing it together in a competitive setting for years.
+Counterstrike is twenty years old and people have been taking their PCs to “gaming parties” and playing it together in a competitive setting for years.
 Now, in it’s maturity, and re-enforcing it’s skill based environment, Counterstrike has become the de-facto “Esport”, broadcasting top level professional games on television in America, Sky in England and on Twitch to millions of viewers.
 Counterstrike games tell stories about teams, their stars and their dynamics.
 It draw in players “to learn the best strategies to try themselves” and is a full ecosystem in itself.
 The game itself features a demo viewer and “gotv” player to watch professionals too.

 Why not watch a professionally casted game and enjoy it for yourself!